 The reasons for this arrangement are the same as we saw in the previous case.
 The sink should be the first item your eye goes to when you open the door to showcase the reflection in the mirror.
 This not only makes the room seem more spacious (the mirror magnifies the feeling of space when you enter) and aesthetically pleasing but also allows us to open the door without bumping into the toilet because the sink has less depth than the other pieces.

 3. L-shaped bathrooms

-c) Sometimes, depending on the distribution of the rest of the house and if the L allows it, you can also distribute the room as shown on the bathroom floor plan below.
-In this case, you would be doing pretty much the same as for the narrow and elongated bathrooms with side door: the sink in the corner where the entrance is, then the toilet and in the bottom, from wall to wall, a short shower.
+b) If you have a sliding door in your small bathroom, place the sink in the corner followed by the toilet and then the shower or tub.c) Sometimes, depending on the distribution of the rest of the house and if the L allows for it, you can distribute the room as shown on the small bathroom floor plan below.
+In this case, you would be doing pretty much the same as for the long and narrow bathrooms with a side door.
+The sink is in the corner where the entrance is, then the toilet and in the bottom of the L, from wall to wall, is a shower or tub.

 4. Square bathrooms

-a)If the door is more or less centered and the bathroom has a large window on the front of the door, you have two options:
+a)If the door is more or less centered and the bathroom has a large window in the front of the door, you have two options:

-i)Leave the space beneath the window free to put a plant or towel hanger below the window (especially in small bathroom layouts), placing the sink, shower, and toilet on both sides of the door.
+i)Leave the space beneath the window free to put a plant or towel bars (especially in extra small bathroom layouts), placing the sink, shower, and toilet beside the door.

 ii) If the sink is large, you can put a bathtub under the window and place the sink on the wall so that the door opens to it.
 Additionally, the toilet is placed on the wall opposite the sink.b) If the door is in the corner and there are no windows, you can put all the pieces in an L shape.
 If your bathroom is large enough, you can also use the available space for a double sink or opt for creative solutions such as building a half wall to support the sink and placing the shower behind that.